By Rachel Brown Hackney, SarasotaNewsLeader.com

 Margaret Jean Cannon, the SKA director, told Smith she understood that signage had been placed on the lifeguard stands on the public beach to warn people about the fact that electric bicycles are not allowed.

-However, Smith said the problem is that people often think the signs mean that bicycles are forbidden just on the stretch of beach where the lifeguard stands are located.
+However, Smith said the problem is that people often think the signs mean that electric bicycles are forbidden just on the stretch of beach where the lifeguard stands are located.

 Cannon also told Smith that, the previous night, she filmed approximately 30 people on electric bicycles.
 When she called out to the riders that they were operating the vehicles illegally “they tried to fake pedaling … they can’t peddle that fast,” she said.